 Because we lack information about the specific nature of the actual incidents of students' victimization, we cannot examine the significance of these events for students who said it was not serious or "not a big deal."
 It may be that the events were truly minor.
 We did find that students who reported that the harassment they experienced was "not a big deal" did have lower levels of victimization than other students.
-Nevertheless, these students did experience victimization in school, and for some, the victimization included physical assault - arguably a "big deal" under any circumstances.
+He victimization in school, and for some, the victimization included physical assault - arguably a "big deal" under any circumstances.